-Statistics on TVE Schools

-As of the 2011 academic year, overall there are 246 schools in the TVE system, totaling 1,039,368 students.
+Statistics on TVE Schools As of the 2012 academic year, overall there are 246 schools in the TVE system, totaling 1,045,593 students.
 The statistics on the number of students and schools is shown in Figures 4-6.

-Figure 4: Numerical Comparison of Public and Private Institutions (2011 Academic Year)
+Figure 4: Comparison of Public and Private Institutions (2012 Academic Year)

+Figure 5: Number of Students Attending TVE Institutions (2012 Academic Year)